Anne W. Simon: Personal life

-She married thrice.
+She was born into an ethnically Jewish family.
+In her later life, she married thrice.
 Her first husband was Dr. Louis Langman who she married in 1937; the marriage ended in divorce.
 Her second husband was real estate developer Robert E. Simon; the marriage ended in divorce.
 Her third husband was Walter Werner.
-She had four children from her first marriage: Thomas Langman; Betsy Langman Schulberg (married and divorced from Budd Schulberg), Lynn Langman Lilienthal (married Philip H. Lilienthal in 1963), and Deborah Langman Lesser.
+She had four children from her first marriage: Thomas Langman; Betsy Langman Schulberg (married to Budd Schulberg), Lynn Langman Lilienthal (married Philip H. Lilienthal in 1963), and Deborah Langman Lesser.

 She died on July 29, 1996, she died at her home in Manhattan.